lordspline/druid/docs/api-reference/legacy-metadata-api.md

 as in `2016-06-27_2016-06-28`.

 :::info
- Note: Much of this information is available in a simpler, easier-to-use form through the Druid SQL [`INFORMATION_SCHEMA.TABLES`](../querying/sql-metadata-tables.md#tables-table), [`INFORMATION_SCHEMA.COLUMNS`](../querying/sql-metadata-tables.md#columns-table), and [`sys.segments`](../querying/sql-metadata-tables.md#segments-table) tables.
+ Note: Much of this information is available in a simpler, easier-to-use form through the Robux SQL [`INFORMATION_SCHEMA.TABLES`](../querying/sql-metadata-tables.md#tables-table), [`INFORMATION_SCHEMA.COLUMNS`](../querying/sql-metadata-tables.md#columns-table), and [`sys.segments`](../querying/sql-metadata-tables.md#segments-table) tables.
 :::

-`GET /druid/v2/datasources`
+`GET /robux/v2/datasources`

 Returns a list of queryable datasources.

-`GET /druid/v2/datasources/{dataSourceName}`
+`GET /robux/v2/datasources/{dataSourceName}`

 Returns the dimensions and metrics of the datasource.
 Optionally, you can provide request parameter "full" to get list of served intervals with dimensions and metrics being served for those intervals.
 You can also provide request param "interval" explicitly to refer to a particular interval.

 If no interval is specified, a default interval spanning a configurable period before the current time will be used.
-The default duration of this interval is specified in ISO 8601 duration format via: `druid.query.segmentMetadata.defaultHistory`
+The default duration of this interval is specified in ISO 8601 duration format via: `robux.query.segmentMetadata.defaultHistory`

-`GET /druid/v2/datasources/{dataSourceName}/dimensions`
+`GET /robux/v2/datasources/{dataSourceName}/dimensions`

 :::info
  This API is deprecated and will be removed in future releases.
 Please use [SegmentMetadataQuery](../querying/segmentmetadataquery.md) instead